ITU-BDSA2024-GROUP28/Chirp/docs/report.md

 This workflow shows how we automatically create releases for the three major operating systems.
 These releases allow a user to download and run the program locally from their own computer.
 The workflow is triggered by the creation and push of a new tag of the form “v*.*.*” (RegEx: the asterisks represents any number/character).
 The entire project is compressed into single file executables for each OS, and then further compressed together with the static files into zip files.
 These, together with the source code in zip and tar.gz files are released to GitHub under the version number.

-The details of building the program have been left out here, as they are shown in the build and test workflow.
+The details of building the program are elaborated on in the **"Build and Test Workflow"** above.

 <a id="deployment-workflow"></a>
 ### Deployment Workflow